Esper Ukhtomsky: Early life

 Esper was privately educated by tutors during his early years, and travelled to Europe on numerous occasions with his parents.
 As a teenager, he was notably Slavophile in his politics and he published his first poem in the Slavophile journal Rus edited by Ivan Aksakov.
 Over the years, his poetry was published in such journals as Vestnik Evropy, Russkaia mysl’, Niva, Sever and Grazhdanin.
 He received his secondary education at a Gymnasium and went on to read philosophy and literature at the University of Saint Petersburg.
 He graduated in 1884, winning a silver medal for his master's thesis 'A Historical and Critical Survey of the Study of Free Will.'
 It was during this period that he began to dabble in poetry, which was published in a number of Russian periodicals.
 A romantic, mystical figure with a deep interest in the occult and a strong sense of aristocratic aestheticism, Ukhtomsky became interested in the subject of Asia as an young man, becoming convinced that Russia's destiny lay in the East.
 Ukhtomsky combined his interests in the occult, aestheticism and Asia with a very firm ultra-conservatism that was implacably opposed to any changes that might threaten the absolute monarchy presided over by the House of Romanov.

 He got a job in the Interior Ministry's Department of Foreign Creeds, and travelled to Eastern Siberia to report on the Buryats.
 He then went on to travel as far as Mongolia and China, reporting on frictions between Russian Orthodoxy and Buddhism.
-Ukhtomsky became fascinated with Buddhism, declaring in a report his admiration for "the humane creed of Gautama [Lord Buddha], second only to Christianity".
+Ukhtomsky became fascinated with Buddhism, declaring in a report his admiration for "the humane creed of Gautama Buddha, second only to Christianity".
 During his time in Buriatia, Ukhtomsky visited 20 Buddhist monasteries which all recognized the authority of the Bogd Khan in Urga (modern Ulan Bator, Mongolia) and ultimately the authority of the Dalai Lama in Lhasa, Tibet.
 To resolve the dispute, Uktomsky went on to visit the Bogd Khan in Urga and from there he went on to Beijing to meet senior Buddhist clerics.